brokenthorn/mssql-database-backup-service/README.md

 ## The `sql_commands.json` file

-This file contains a list of `SchedulableSqlCommands`.
+This file contains a list of `SqlCommandEntity`.
 The service will read this file on startup and load any commands defined there as jobs to schedule and execute.